 🔷 Step 2: Rewire Your Beliefs Through Neuroplasticity Habits

-This is one of the most powerful tools in how to build a growth mindset for adults.
+This is one of the most powerful tools in how to build Personal Growth Mindset for adults.

 Neuroscience research from University College London shows that neural pathways can be reshaped through repetition and emotional engagement.